Air Source Heat Pumps

 Heat Pump systems typically come with a warranty of two to three years, although each manufacturer differs.
 Many manufacturers also offer optional extensions of warranty for a fee.

 Servicing is required annually to ensure maximum efficiency and maximum manufacturer warrantee periods.
-In addition, RHI tariff qualification conditions require your system to be maintained on a regular basis.

 We offer a wide range of maintenance and aftercare services for your system – organise a service in Kent today.